bmachado/cloud-native-workshop-v2m3-guides/advanced-service-mesh-dev.md

 In this lab, you will use advanced service mesh features such as **Fault Injection**, **Traffic Shifting**, **Circuit Breaking**, and **Rate Limiting** with a different application - the Coolstore microservice developed in prior labs (i.e Catalog, Inventory) that you developed and deployed to OpenShift cluster in _Module 1_ or/and _Module 2_.

-##### If this is the first module you are doing today

-If you have already deployed the _inventory_ and _catalog_ microservices from Module 1, you can skip this step!

-If you haven't done Module 1 or Module 2 today, **or you didn't quite complete them**, you should deploy the coolstore application and microservices by executing the following shell scripts in CodeReady Workspaces Terminal:
+You have to deploy the coolstore application and microservices by executing the following shell scripts in CodeReady Workspaces Terminal:

 `sh /projects/cloud-native-workshop-v2m3-labs/istio/scripts/deploy-inventory.sh {{OPENSHIFT_USER_NAME}}`